Harvard Yard

 Harvard Yard is the oldest and among the most prominent parts of the campus of Harvard University in Cambridge, Massachusetts.
-The yard has a historic center and modern crossroads and contains most of the freshman dormitories, Harvard's most important libraries, Memorial Church, several classroom and departmental buildings, and the offices of senior university officials, including the president of Harvard University.
+The yard has a historic center and modern crossroads and contains most of the freshman dormitories, Harvard's most important libraries, Memorial Church, several classroom and departmental buildings, the offices of senior university officials, including the president of Harvard University, and the John Harvard statue.

 The Yard grew over the centuries around Harvard College's first parcel of land, purchased in 1637.

 Today it is a grassy area of 22.4 acre bounded principally by Massachusetts Avenue, Cambridge Street, Broadway, and Quincy Street.
 Its perimeter fencing – principally iron, with some stretches of brick – has twenty-seven gates.

 Subdivisions

 Harvard Yard and environs, from the southeast.
 The Yard's most prominent buildings bound Tercentenary Theatre: Widener Library (center left), Memorial Church (opposite Widener), University Hall (just beyond Widener, white with white chimneys), and Sever Hall (red roof, opposite University Hall).
 The Old Yard is the treed area beyond University Hall.

 The center of the Yard, known as Tercentenary Theatre, is a wide grassy area bounded by Widener Library, Memorial Church, University Hall, and Sever Hall.
 Tercentenary Theatre is the site of annual commencement exercises and other convocations.

 The western third of Harvard Yard, which opens onto Peabody Street (often mistaken for nearby Massachusetts Avenue) at Johnston Gate and abuts the center of Harvard Square to the south, is known as the Old Yard.
 Most of the freshman dormitories cluster around the Old Yard, including Massachusetts Hall (1720), Harvard's oldest building and the second-oldest academic building in the United States.
 Massachusetts Hall also houses the offices of the President of Harvard University.

 The original Harvard Hall in the Old Yard housed the college library, including the books donated by John Harvard, all but one of which were destroyed when the building burned in 1764.
 Rebuilt in 1766, the current Harvard Hall now houses classrooms.

 Across the Old Yard from Johnston Gate is University Hall (1815), whose white-granite facade was the first to challenge the red-brick Georgian style until then ascendant; between its twin west staircases stands the John Harvard statue.
 University Hall contains major administrative offices, including those of the Dean of the Faculty of Arts and Sciences and the Dean of Harvard College.